Policy of research

-This high-quality scientific environment is reinforced by the proximity of the CERN in Geneva, the largest particle accelerator in the world.
+This high quality scientific environment is reinforced by the proximity of CERN in Geneva, the largest particle accelerator in the world.

-- numerous collaborations with major organizations: CNRS, INRA, IRD, CEA, CERN
+- numerous collaborations with major organisations: CNRS, INRA, IRD, CEA, CERN

 - a balance between research fundamental and research applied

-- active participation in the competitiveness clusters and clusters in the Rhône-Alpes region: Tenerrdis, CYMES, Plastipolis, Sporaltec…
+- active participation in the Rhône-Alpes competitiveness clusters: Tenerrdis, CYMES, Plastipolis, Sporaltec, etc.

 On this campus, the themes of entrepreneurial and digital transitions are based on strong links with the Haute-Savoie ecosystem.
 The presence of major industrial companies on a European and global scale (Sopra Steria, Somfy, NTN-SNR, Salomon, Pfeiffer-Vacuum, etc.) and numerous SME-SMIs, particularly in the field of mechatronics, enables efficient, high-level local collaborations at research .
 With regard to the digital transition, the USMB also hosts on this campus the mesocentre for computing and storage open on the EGI/LCG grid called Must.